 Excessive exercise that leads to pain or discomfort should be avoided, but moderate exercise is recommended.
 Swimming is an excellent exercise for pets that have OA and aren’t fearful of water.
 Most pets do best with several short, exercise periods per day rather than fewer extended periods.
 Each patient will have their own unique program of weight management and exercise, and we can help you individualize one for you and your pet.

 These products typically contain precursors of cartilage and joint fluid synthesis.
 We like to use these medications first since there are negligible side effects and they might be an aid in preventing further deterioration of the cartilage.
 Hill’s J/D contains adequate amounts of these ingredients.
-Please remember that if a little is good a lot is not necessarily better because you disrupt the nutrient balance that is so important in nutrition.
+Please remember that if a little is good, a lot is not necessarily better, because you disrupt the nutrient balance that is so important in nutrition.

 Adequan (polysulfated glycosaminoglycan) is an injectable chondroprotective agent.
 Adequan incorporates into joint cartilage and inhibits several enzymes that break down cartilage.
 No studies have been done in animals other than horses and dogs, but it appears to be safe and effective in other species including cats, rabbits, ferrets, and birds.
-We use it first because of its ability to rapidly help a painful pet.

 Unlike the injectable adequan, Dasuquin and other oral joint supplements are considered nutraceuticals, or nutritional supplements, and do not require FDA approval.
 Cosequin contains glucosamine and chondroitin sulfate, agents proven to be effective at supporting and protecting joint cartilage.